jclopeze/path_of_knowledge/Machine_Learning-Deep_Learning/Coursera-Machine_Learning_Specialization/README.md

 ![img](./assets/logreg_loss3.jpg)

-This curve is well suited to gradient descent!
+**This curve is well suited to gradient descent**!
 It does not have plateaus, local minima, or discontinuities.
 Note, it is not a bowl as in the case of squared error.
 Both the cost and the log of the cost are plotted to illuminate the fact that the curve, when the cost is small, has a slope and continues to decline.